TheraForge/OTFTemplateBox/README.md

 # OTFTemplateBox

 TheraForge's OTFTemplateBox is a template framework for zero-code app customization.
-It can be used by programmers as well as by non-programmers to customize their digital health app just by editing a yaml file in a text editor.
+It can be used by programmers as well as by non-programmers to customize their digital health app just by editing a YAML file in a text editor.
 This framework supports an app configuration and a UX customization file with default overridable values.

-OTFTemplateBox provides a number of customization options for the application through the AppSysParameters.yml file.
+OTFTemplateBox provides a number of customization options for the application through the *AppSysParameters.yml* file.
 This file is a text-based table that contains key/value pairs.
 Each pair specifies a different application parameter, which is a redefinable constant for the app to read at launch to define parts of its behavior.

 Every key must be associated to a value but the app will **not crash** if the value is missing or mistyped.